 - Warm up properly – when it comes to warming your body up at the start of training, movement-based (also known as dynamic) stretches are best.
 This means anything that involves not standing still or bringing your heart rate down, for example, lunges, walk outs, simple yoga movements or cardiovascular work such as walking, cross trainer or stair master.

-- Don’t forget to cool down - static/slower movement stretches are much better for this part of the workout, it’s a great opportunity to try and unwind and release some of those stiffer areas that you just struggle to get to loosen up.
+- Don’t forget to cool down – static/slower movement stretches are much better for this part of the workout, it’s a great opportunity to try and unwind and release some of those stiffer areas that you just struggle to loosen up.

 Starting out at the gym, like doing anything new, can be nerve wracking.
 By following a workout routine from day 1 and getting a bit of support from the fitness experts at your induction, you'll be able to hit the ground running.